Ianthe23/MoonFestival/README.md

 **Description**: The ticket selling interface allows employees to:

-1. Select client from the dropdown or add a new client
+1. Write down the client's name
-2. Enter the number of tickets to sell
+2. Enter the number of seats to sell to that client
 3. Click "Sell" to complete the transaction

 **Real-time Feature**: When a ticket is sold, the available and sold seats count updates instantly across all connected clients.
 Multiple employees can sell tickets simultaneously while seeing accurate seat availability.